-This is a list of ppl who had discussion contact with FI and then quit/evaded/lied/etc. It focuses on ppl who claimed some interest in FI, Poppper, reason, etc. It has a short summary of what happened with each person.
+This is a list of ppl who had discussion contact with FI and then stopped.
+It focuses on ppl who claimed some interest in FI, Popper, reason, etc. It has a short summary of what happened with each person.
 It would be good to find patterns about what goes wrong.
 That would help people find out what the common mistakes are and avoid making them, and it'd help with organizing discussion to avoid some of the problems.
 People who left are welcome to come back and try again.

 Interest: David Deutsch

 Garret had a blog post discussing David Deutsch’s book “The Fabric of Reality” and criticising chapter 2 of the book. https://blog.rongarret.info/2015/03/why-some-assumptions-are-better-than.html

 Elliot offered to criticise Garret’s post.
 Garret posted on FI between 13 and 15 May 2019.
 During the discussion he posted misquotes.
 When posters criticised him for misquoting he stopped posting.
 A quote from Garret’s last post:

 You have misquoted people and said you’re careless.
 These are substantive problems.
 If you think they’re not substantive problems that in itself is a substantive disagreement.
 And for reasons pointed out above, these problems would make discussion of other problems more difficult.
 So fixing your carelessness and misquoting is more important int eh current context than your views on other topics.